 What type of dental crown is best?

-The dental crown material Dr. Snyder uses will depend on your specific condition and take into consideration esthetics, durability and longevity.
-Typically for teeth in the smile zone, Dr. Snyder will use a porcelain dental crown which mimics a natural tooth.
+The dental crown material Dr. Hendricks uses will depend on your specific condition and take into consideration esthetics, durability and longevity.
+Typically for teeth in the smile zone, Dr. Hendricks will use a porcelain dental crown which mimics a natural tooth.

 Is a dental bridge or a dental implant better for replacing missing teeth?